-Comparison of Second Quarter Fiscal 2025 to Second Quarter Fiscal 2024
+Comparison of Second Third Quarter Fiscal 2025 to Second Third Quarter Fiscal 2024

-Consolidated operating income was \$34.9 million, or 7.3% of net sales revenue, compared to \$46.8 million, or 9.5% of net sales revenue.
-The 2.2 percentage point decrease in consolidated operating margin was primarily due to:
+Consolidated operating income was \$34.9 million \$75.1 million, or 7.3% 14.2% of net sales revenue, compared to \$46.8 million \$106.9 million, or 9.5% 19.5% of net sales revenue.
+The 2.2 5.3 percentage point decrease in consolidated operating margin was primarily due to:

-- higher marketing expense as we reinvested back into our brands; - a less favorable product and customer mix within Home & Outdoor; - unfavorable inventory obsolescence expense year-over-year; - unfavorable distribution center expense primarily due to additional costs and lost efficiency associated with automation startup issues at our Tennessee distribution facility; and - the impact of unfavorable operating leverage due to the decrease in net sales.
+- the unfavorable comparative impact of a gain on the sale of the El Paso facility of \$34.2 million recognized in the prior year period; - higher marketing expense as we reinvested back into our brands; - a less favorable product and customer mix within Home & Outdoor; - unfavorable inventory obsolescence expense year-over-year; - unfavorable distribution center expense primarily due to additional costs and lost efficiency associated with automation startup issues at our Tennessee distribution facility; and - the impact of unfavorable operating leverage due to the decrease in net sales.

-- lower overall personnel expense, which includes the impact of lower annual incentive compensation expense; and - lower commodity and product costs, partly driven by Project Pegasus initiatives.
+- lower overall personnel expense, which includes the impact of primarily driven by lower annual incentive compensation expense; - favorable inventory obsolescence expense year-over-year; and - lower commodity and product costs, partly driven by Project Pegasus initiatives.

-Consolidated adjusted operating income decreased 25.5% to \$46.4 million, or 9.8% of net sales revenue, compared to \$62.3 million, or 12.7% of net sales revenue.
+Consolidated adjusted operating income decreased 25.5% 2.1% to \$46.4 million \$87.9 million, or 9.8% 16.6% of net sales revenue, compared to \$62.3 million \$89.8 million, or 12.7% 16.3% of net sales revenue.

-Comparison of First Six Months of Fiscal 2025 to First Six Months of Fiscal 2024
+Comparison of First Six Nine Months of Fiscal 2025 to First Six Nine Months of Fiscal 2024

-Consolidated operating income was \$65.6 million, or 7.4% of net sales revenue, compared to \$87.5 million, or 9.1% of net sales revenue.
-The 1.7 percentage point decrease in consolidated operating margin was primarily due to:
+Consolidated operating income was \$65.6 million \$140.7 million, or 7.4% 9.9% of net sales revenue, compared to \$87.5 million \$194.4 million, or 9.1% 12.8% of net sales revenue.
+The 1.7 2.9 percentage point decrease in consolidated operating margin was primarily due to:

-- higher marketing and new product development expense as we reinvested back into our brands; - a less favorable product mix within the segments and a less favorable customer mix within Home & Outdoor; - unfavorable distribution center expense primarily due to additional costs and lost efficiency associated with automation startup issues at our Tennessee distribution facility; and - the impact of unfavorable operating leverage due to the decrease in net sales.
+- the unfavorable comparative impact of a gain on the sale of the El Paso facility of \$34.2 million recognized in the prior year period; - higher marketing and new product development expense as we reinvested back into our brands; - a less favorable product mix within the segments and a less favorable customer mix within Home & Outdoor; - unfavorable distribution center expense primarily due to additional costs and lost efficiency associated with automation startup issues at our Tennessee distribution facility; and - the impact of unfavorable operating leverage due to the decrease in net sales.

-These factors were partially offset by lower commodity and product costs, partly driven by Project Pegasus initiatives, and favorable inventory obsolescence expense year-over-year.
+These factors were partially offset by lower overall personnel expense, favorable inventory obsolescence expense year-over-year and lower commodity and product costs, partly driven by Project Pegasus initiatives, and favorable inventory obsolescence expense year-over-year. initiatives.

-Consolidated adjusted operating income decreased 30.4% to \$89.4 million, or 10.0% of net sales revenue, compared to \$128.4 million, or 13.3% of net sales revenue.
+Consolidated adjusted operating income decreased 30.4% 18.8% to \$89.4 million \$177.3 million, or 10.0% 12.5% of net sales revenue, compared to \$128.4 million \$218.3 million, or 13.3% 14.4% of net sales revenue.